project-copilot/fit/step2-project-copilot-project/README.md

 Action:

-I want to retrieve the number of steps I have taken today and calculate the corresponding calories burned.
+I want to retrieve the number of steps I have taken today and calculate and display the corresponding calories burned.

 Outcome: